 Unfortunately none of this forms a coherent narrative.

 I keep open books around most places that I spend time.
-Rex Stout, The Third Policeman, Terry Pratchet, narrowly focused non-fiction
+Rex Stout, The Third Policeman, Terry Pratchet, John Dies At The End, narrowly focused non-fiction

-Movies: Lawrence of Arabia, Groundhog Day, Good Will Hunting, The Lost Skeleton of Cadavera, and most things by the Coen brothers, Terry Gilliam, and David Cronenberg.
+Movies: Lawrence of Arabia, Groundhog Day, Good Will Hunting, and most things by the Coen brothers, Terry Gilliam, and David Cronenberg.
 Generally any movie that hits its mark.
 That includes SciFi movies of the week, most Vin Diesel movies, and all Nick Cage movies.

 Shows: Doctor Who, Mystery Science Theater 3000, The West Wing, Hercules: The Legendary Journeys, Boston Legal, The Walking Dead, Jeopardy!, Star Trek: Voyager, and probably a bunch more.

-Recently I've found myself listening to Bach, Ani DiFranco, Deathcab for Cutie, Cake, The White Stripes, The Arctic Monkeys, Kanye West, Al Green, Maetar, Daft Punk, ABBA, The Beach Boys, The Beatles, and Frank Sinatra.
+Recently I've found myself listening to Ani DiFranco, Cake, The White Stripes, Kanye West, Al Green, Ray Charles, Daft Punk, ABBA, The Beach Boys, The Beatles, and Frank Sinatra.
 I've gone through a lot of different music phases that are not represented here.

 As to food, I enjoy anything and everything (especially spicy), though I've learned that I don't like jellyfish, and when given the opportunity I chickened out on fish eyes.